EmpowerPlastic/empowerchain/docs/tokenomics/initial-token-distribution.md

 The main goal is to incentivise and include global network of waste collection and recycling infrastructure as basis for both the physical and digital network- and infrastructure effects of the Empowerchain.

-The exact details of how this distribution will happen, and under which conditions, will be documented and announced later (before it start, naturally).
+The exact details of how this distribution will happen, and under which conditions, will be documented and announced later (before it starts, naturally).

 These usage incentives tokens are held by the Usage Incentives group (controlled by members of the team at launch).